Your Expert Guide: Spring break with kids (Mexico 2026)

 Cons: Not technically a beach

-⭐️ Book into MexicoCassie’s top recommendation – Mayan Playa Bacalar for gorgeous lakeside rooms and direct access onto the lake
+⭐️ Book into MexicoCassie’s top recommendation – Mayan Playa Bacalar for gorgeous lakeside rooms and direct access onto the lake, or

 Pacific Ocean